 Filing a DBA (Doing Business As) officially records an alternate name used in your business operations.
 A DBA is sometimes known as an assumed name or fictitious name.

-While you are not required to file a DBA (Doing Business As) for additional businesses under your LLC, you may prefer to register for each different business activity.
+While you are not required to file a DBA (Doing Business As) for additional businesses under your LLC, you may prefer to register for one for each different business activity.

 When is a Series LLC better than running multiple businesses under one LLC?

-A Series LLC provides the same benefits as a single master LLC with multiple LLCs organized underneath it, but enjoys greater flexibility and simplified administration.
-Having single LLC to house multiple separate business entities as a Series LLC, meaning that both the holding company and operating entities can be formed within a single LLC.
+A Series LLC provides the same benefits as a single master LLC with multiple LLCs organized underneath it but enjoys greater flexibility and simplified administration.
+Having a single LLC to house multiple separate business entities as a Series LLC, means that both the holding company and operating entities can be formed within a single LLC.
 Each unit of a series can have separate owners and incur its own assets and liabilities.

 If your small businesses currently operates or you anticipate expansion to different states, a Series LLC may not be recognized in a new state, so it is important to keep this in mind before establishing a series structure for your multiple businesses.
 If you are in a state that does not recognize the Series LLC, then a Holding LLC is the closest alternative structure.